adonan/DataScienceLabs/README.md

-# "Data Analysis with Pyhton" Labs(courses.cognitiveclass.ai)
+# "Data Analysis with Python" Labs(courses.cognitiveclass.ai)

-This repo contains concatenated labs of "Data Analysis with Pyhton" from https://courses.cognitiveclass.ai
+This repo contains concatenated labs of "Data Analysis with Python" from https://courses.cognitiveclass.ai